tlsnotary/tlsn/docs/authdecode.md

 ## The AUTHDECODE functionality

 We formalize our goal as an ideal functionality.
 In words, the below functionality takes the Requester's output labels, and gives it back its decoding, plus a signed commitment of the (packed) decoding.
-Note the Notary doesn't actually send the labels, rather it sends the PRG seed used to generate those labels.
+Note the Notary doesn't actually send the labels, rather it sends the PRG seed used to generate the 0-labels, and the global `Δ` offset used to calculate the 1-labels.
 ```
 Ideal functionality for AUTHDECODE:
     Requester → ℱ: w
-    Notary → ℱ: ρ, sk
+    Notary → ℱ: ρ, Δ, sk
     ℱ → Requester:
+        Let W₀ = PRG(ρ)
+        Let W₁ = W₀ + (Δ, Δ, ..., Δ)
-        Let W = PRG(ρ)
+        Let W = W₀ || W₁
         Let p be the decoding of w wrt W
         If decoding fails: abort
         Else: return P, r, σ